csbg/SplineOmics/README.md

 For instructions on downloading the image of the 'SplineOmics' package and running the container, please refer to the [Docker instructions](https://raw.githubusercontent.com/csbg/SplineOmics/main/doc/Docker_instructions.html).

-## 🛠️ Usage
+## ▶️ Usage

 ### Tutorial

 [This
 tutorial](https://raw.githubusercontent.com/csbg/SplineOmics/main/doc/get-started.html)
-covers a real CHO cell time-series proteomics example from start to the end.
+covers a real CHO cell time-series proteomics example from start to end.

 When you have the `SplineOmics` package installed, you can also run the